Linda Crampton is a writer who lives in Greater Vancouver. She enjoys walking and likes to take photographs of her discoveries.

 The Sea to Sky Highway is kept in good condition and offers wonderful views of an ocean inlet, especially on a sunny day.
 Until quite recently, it wasn't in the fine state that exists today, however.
 It was once a winding road with a high accident rate.
 The road was rebuilt for the 2010 Winter Olympics.

-Greyhound Canada offers multiple bus trips a day between Vancouver and Whistler for people who can't or don't want to drive.
-Other bus companies also travel the route, but Greyhound seems to be the cheapest option.
-I went to and from the Maven conference on a Greyhound bus and found the journey comfortable.
+Bus companies offers multiple trips a day between Vancouver and Whistler for people who can't or don't want to drive.
+I went to and from the conference on a Greyhound bus and found the journey comfortable.
 The seats had an electrical outlet beside them to charge computers and similar devices.
+Unfortunately, Greyhound has ceased operations in most parts of British Columbia and the Whistler Blackcomb route has been discontinued.
+Other buses go to the area, but the Greyhound trip was the cheapest option.

 Shuttle buses travel from Vancouver Airport to Whistler (and in the reverse direction).
 For those who can afford the high cost, a helicopter trip is an option.
 Whistler has a heliport.

 I'm lucky that I live near enough to Whistler to take a day trip there.
 For people who travel to southern British Columbia for fun or business, spending a day (or longer) at Whistler is very worthwhile.
-It's a very interesting area to explore.
+It's an interesting area to explore.

 © 2018 Linda Crampton